denoland/manual/examples/word_finder.md

 Our Word Finder application will take a pattern string provided by the user and return all words in the English dictionary that match the pattern.
 The pattern can include alphabetical characters as well as `_` and `?`.
-The `?` can stand for any letter that isn’t present in the pattern. `_` can stand for any letter.
+The `?` can stand for any letter that isn't present in the pattern. `_` can stand for any letter.

-For example, the pattern `c?t` matches “cat” and “cut”.
-The pattern `go?d` matches the words “goad” and “gold” (but not “good”).
+For example, the pattern `c?t` matches "cat" and "cut".
+The pattern `go?d` matches the words "goad" and "gold" (but not "good").

 ![Untitled](../images/word_finder.png)